AdobeDocs/marketo.it-IT/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/sync-setup/microsoft-dynamics-2013-on-premises/step-1-of-3-install.md

    ![](assets/image2015-3-26-9-3a55-3a17.png)

 1. Accertati che l’opzione SDK sia selezionata.
-Fate clic su **Importa**.
+Fare clic su **Importa**.

    ![](assets/image2015-3-26-10-3a3-3a11.png)